-Some plantation owners were beginning to question whether slaves were needed.
+Some plantation owners began to question whether they really needed slaves.
 The upkeep of owning enslaved people was not justified by the profits owners were receiving from their plantations.

-The cotton gin was designed as a machine to help save labor for harvesting cotton.
-Paradoxically, the cotton gin may have upheld the institution of slavery, expanded it, and allowed it to become an even more dominant feature of the southern economy.
+While Eli Whitney designed the cotton gin as a machine to help save labor for harvesting cotton, ironically it may have upheld the institution of slavery, expanded it, and allowed it to become an even more dominant feature of the southern economy.

 The cotton gin increased cotton’s productivity, which turned it into an extremely profitable crop.
 Coupled with the large demand from northern and British textile mills, cotton quickly became the featured crop of the south.

 As plantation owners became wealthier, they sought out even more land across the south and southwest to grow cotton.
-With their new lands, slavery was further expanded across the south.
+The insatiable demand for more land led to such measures as the Indian Removal Act of 1830 that led to the availability of with swaths of former Native American lands.
+With their new lands, slavery further expanded across the south.